skissane/pdos/s370/readme2.txt

 You can create an AWS tape with the disk image by: dsk2fil 1b9 tap1c2:

-But you don't need to do that, because tap1c1: points to the actual disk image already, making it a valid tape.
+You didn't previously need to do that, because tap1c1: points to the actual disk image already, making it a valid tape.

 However, because of the difficulty of creating an unlabeled AWS tape